top of page

 Although now used widely throughout Spain, Europe, Brazil and Canada, Hypopressives were not introduced to the US until 2015.
 Internationally, Low Pressure Fitness and/or Hypopressives are considered a part of fundamental training to help counter the forces of popular high impact sports (i.e. cross fit, running, volleyball, etc.) Moreover, it is now the standard of care for postpartum women in France, Spain, and Brazil among other countries.

-LOW PRESSURE FITNESS/HYPOPRESSIVE FAQS
+HYPOPRESSIVE / LOW PRESSURE FITNESS FAQS

 Q: What is the difference between Low Pressure Fitness and the Hypopressive apnea?